Nation marks Defence Day today

 ISLAMABAD/RAWALPINDI: The entire nation along with the armed forces is celebrating the Defence Day today (Thursday) with a renewed pledge to continue safeguarding the geographical and ideological boundaries, and territorial integrity of the motherland against all threats.

-It was on this day in 1965 that the Indian forces crossed the international border in the darkness of night to attack Pakistan, but ever-vigilant armed forces, solidly backed by the nation, foiled the enemy’s nefarious designs.
-The armed forces of Pakistan commemorate 6th September to pay tribute to ‘Shuhada’ and Ghazis for their supreme sacrifices
+It was on this day in 1965 that the Indian forces crossed international border in the darkness of night to attack Pakistan, but ever-vigilant armed forces, solidly backed by the nation, foiled the enemy’s nefarious designs.
+The Armed Forces of Pakistan commemorate 6th September to pay tribute to ‘Shuhada’ and Ghazis for their supreme sacrifices and gallantry acts.

 Roads, intersections and other public places all over the country have been decorated with banners and steamers, bearing pictures of martyrs of the Pakistan Armed Forces under the theme of ‘Hamain Payar Hay Pakistan Se.’